freddysilber/freddysilber.github.io/src/blog/welcome.md

 ---

 Welcome to my blog!
 In here I plan to write about some of my learning expieriences and projects I work on.
-This will grow slowly overtime, so bear with me!
+This will grow slowly over time, so bear with me!
 Thanks for checking it out!
 <br/>
 <br/>